540.1 General Policy

 NOTE: If the household was determined to be categorically eligible in error (i.e., was considered eligible for Public Assistance (PA) or Supplemental Security Income (SSI) and was not eligible) or is no longer receiving PA or SSI, the CAO will review the household's resources to determine resource eligibility.

-Reminder: There is no change to SNAP households with all SSI, Cash assistance, or Family Works members.
+Reminder: SNAP households with all PA, SSI, or Family Works members meet the resource eligibility requirements for SNAP.
 These households do not have SNAP income or resource tests.
-These households meet the resource eligibility requirements for SNAP.

-The CAO will identify and evaluate resources available for non-CE households and households over the income limit as of the interview date to determine the sum value of available, countable resources.
+The CAO will identify and evaluate resources available to non-categorically eligible households and households over the income limit as of the interview date to determine the sum value of available, countable resources.

 7 CFR § 273.10(b)